 Through these posts, you’ll learn about my management styles, the importance I place on leadership (not only my own but those around me), my strategies for team development and the kind of written communication you can expect when you hire me.

 In the past, I have typically posted three or four times a week, but have gotten away from that in the past few years due to an increase in writing for my employer.
-I encourage you to read on, add my RSS to your reader (or follow via email) and get a sense of how I think about leadership, management and things that make a difference to companies that use technology to achieve their business goals.
+I encourage you to read on and get a sense of how I think about leadership, management and things that make a difference to companies that use technology to achieve their business goals.

 I have been involved in technology my entire career.
 That started with a degree from Austin College, focusing on computer science and Spanish.
-I was a consultant and developer out of Interleaf’s Chicago office for a number of years before joining Uniscan (one of its VARs) in Cleveland.
+I was a consultant and developer out of Interleaf’s Chicago office before joining Uniscan (one of its VARs) in Cleveland.
 There I developed some plug-ins for the Interleaf publishing platform and further developed my public speaking abilities.

-Later on, I joined Keybank to practice Unix administration, eventually branching out to leading and managing Operations and Engineering teams there for nearly a decade.
-These opportunities have allowed me to fine-tune my skills in managing diverse groups of technologists in successfully leveraging a variety of technologies.
+Later on, I joined Keybank to practice Unix administration, eventually branching out to leading and managing Operations and Engineering teams there.
+These opportunities have allowed me to fine-tune my skills in leading diverse groups of technologists in successfully leveraging a variety of technologies.

-More recently I find myself as the IT director at a small engineering firm on Cleveland’s east side.
-Small enough to get my arms around, but large enough to present its own challenges, ones that continue to hone my skills and provide fresh context for writing and presenting.
+After Keybank, I joined the Equity Engineering Group in an IT director role.
+I found that particularly interesting in that E2G was small enough to get my arms around, but large enough to present its own challenges, ones that helped me to hone my skills and provide fresh context for writing and presenting.

 I am a firm believer in the inherent value of each person.
 I look to challenge the individuals and groups I work with to creatively attack problems, develop unique approaches to providing solutions and deliver value to the business.

-These days, when not managing my department, I try not to be found by heading out on the water in my backyard-built sailboat or taking a long hike through any woods I can locate.
+These days, when not consulting or talking with a business partner, I try not to be found by heading out on the water in my backyard-built sailboat or taking a long hike through any woods I can locate.
 Usually with my family.